 - Provide an affidavit of financial support (original), if not an American citizen or permanent resident.

+Five of the seven prerequisite courses must be completed at the time of application.
+All required program prerequisites and official transcripts must be received prior to beginning the professional program.
 Course information can be sent to Graduate Admissions in order to determine if it is equivalent to our prerequisites.

 - BIOL 322 & 322 Lab - Human Anatomy & Physiology I (4 hours)*

 - BIOL 323 & 323 Lab - Human Anatomy & Physiology II (4 hours)*

 - CHEM 130 & 130 Lab - General Chemistry I (4 hours)